Which place is cheaper, Venice or Brussels?

 Let's take a look at the differences and similarities between Venice and Brussels.
 Then, you can decide for yourself which place is better for your next trip.

-The museums and tourist attractions in Venice are world-renowned.
+Visitors will find world class museums and historical sights in Venice that are not to be missed.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

-Venice has a delicious restaurant scene that relies on local flavors.
+Venice offers number of good local restaurants to choose from.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.

-Venice doesn't have the most active nightlife scene.
+Most people don't head to Venice specifically for the nightlife scene, but you can find a few options.
 If you want to party, your best option is to head to the Lido area where you'll find night clubs and bars.
 A better alternative for enjoying your evening is to order a late night meal and a glass of wine at a local restaurant in Venice.

 Shopping is a popular activity in both Venice and Brussels.